sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: client solutions

 As **Director of Engineering for Oblong's Client Solutions division** *(2010-2018)*, I grew and led an interdisciplinary team of engineers and designers in creating a series of highly complex immersive environments for clients such as IBM, McKinsey, and ESPN.
-Our ability to build interactive spatial experiences using realtime graphics -- 100 million pixels at a time -- led to attention, awards, and fruitful long-term relationships with happy clients.
-With less than a tenth of company headcount, the group often earned more than a quarter of company revenue.
+Our skill in crafting interactive spatial experiences at massive scale -- 100 million pixels rendered in realtime -- earned industry recognition, awards, and enduring client relationships.
+With less than a tenth of company headcount, the group often earned a much higher fraction of company revenue.

-After starting as an engineer on the team, I eventually played the combined roles of chief technical architect, primary client point of contact, and manager of all projects and teams -- about 15 people altogether.
+On this team, I contributed individually, managed client relationships, defined technical architecture, and ultimately led the entire group.

 <!-- ![warehouse 1](images/warehouse-1.jpg) -->
 ![warehouse 1](https://media.githubusercontent.com/media/sandover/sandover.github.io/main/static/images/warehouse-1.jpg)